1. Definitions used in these terms and interpretation provisions

 4.1 Any person who requires special assistance to use Reader Services is invited to speak with a member of Library staff who shall engage reasonable assistance and guidance to facilitate use of Reader Services where practicable.
 Readers may bring their assistance dog into Reading Rooms where necessary.

 4.2 Save in exceptional circumstances as agreed in writing with the Library, only Readers in possession of a Reader Pass may enter a Reading Room.
-Readers shall duly produce their Reader Pass to any member of Library staff who requests to see it.
+Readers shall duly hand their Reader Pass to any member of Library staff who requests to inspect it.